 I’m writing this as I scroll through my various news feeds, each fresh with news about the recent Paris and Beirut attacks in major civilian districts.
-I remember that Bangkok’s Erawan Shrine was hit not too long ago, and there was a hostage situation in a Sydney cafe not that long ago.
-Syria is practically a no-go zone as its citizens flee its lands in seek of refuge, and even nature has shown its harsher face, with recent earthquakes in Nepal and Japan.
+Bangkok’s Erawan Shrine was hit by a bomb not too long ago and there was a hostage situation in a Sydney cafe earlier in the year.
+Syria is practically a no-go zone as its citizens flee its lands in seek of refuge, and even nature has shown its harsher side, with recent earthquakes in Nepal and Japan.

-Travel suddenly seems extra perilous, and the one question I always get asked no matter where I go, whether I’m travelling in a group but more so when I’m solo, is the question “Is it safe?”
-Nowhere seems to be particularly safe these days, so if you are booked to travel to any of these ‘dangerous’ places that have been popping up in the news in the near future, the question you are most likely asking yourself is:
+Travelling to another country away from home often seems perilous, and the one question I always get asked no matter where I go, whether I’m travelling in a group but more so when I’m solo, is the question “Is it safe?”
+If you keep up with the news, nowhere seems to be particularly safe these days, so if you are booked to travel to any of these ‘dangerous’ places that have been popping up in the news in the near future, the question you are most likely asking yourself is:

 Should I cancel my trip?

 There are calls from all around for people not to show fear, to let life go on as usual and not cower before these acts of terror.
 I think it makes good common sense overall, but if you’re booked on a vacation to a place that has just been affected, it might give you pause – there is an entire world out there to be explored, do you really have to go to that one affected place?
 Will you really be able to relax properly in a place you saw in chaos not too long before?

 Or as a typical Singaporean parent might say: “Aiyoh you got see the news or not, so dangerous!
 Better not to go.”